Last updated on July 14th, 2022 at 11:03 pm

 I am reminding myself, daily, that I have followed my heart, as best I know how, and used my gifts to give back to society.
 I am evolving and growing, all the time, and there is no “perfect” me, really, just me now, and who I am becoming.

-I needed to remind myself of this lately because I was second-guessing some earlier decisions (see my blog post on running for mayor) and had to remind myself that as a result of making another choice, I was able to create so many other amazing things in my life, from writing for 8womendream, to completing a draft of my book, to teaching in India with my spiritual teacher.
-It feels like those were the “right” steps on the path in the moment, and they were somehow leading me to where I need to be now, as well.
+I needed to remind myself of this lately because I was second-guessing some earlier decisions and had to remind myself that as a result of making another choice, I was able to create so many other amazing things in my life, from writing to completing a draft of my book, to teaching in India with my spiritual teacher.
+It feels like those were the “right” steps on the path at the moment, and they were somehow leading me to where I need to be now, as well.

 It’s something else entirely to beat ourselves up for wherever we are.
 And I also find we’re more likely to make positive changes when we stand in acceptance of this moment.
 I feel like I am finally, at a deep level, coming into more acceptance of all sides of me.
 If I try to be a saint, I have to accept it that there is a “sinner” somewhere in me too.
 We all have light and dark within us.

-3) Remember in the end that your job on this planet is pretty simple: just be yourself, since you are the only you in all of time.
-If you can love yourself and give your gifts, while accepting your own humanity and imperfections, that’s the greatest gift to the world!
+3. Remember in the end that your job on this planet is pretty simple: just be yourself, since you are the only you all of the time.
+If you can love yourself and give your gifts, while accepting your own humanity and imperfections, that’s the greatest gift to the world.